 - Presence of radon, asbestos, lead paint or carbon monoxide

 Although a house in poorer condition may seem like a steal, remember that you’re the one who will be left to make those repairs.
-Even homes with outdated appliances can be a nuisance because you’re the one who will have to pay to replace them ultimately.
+Even homes with outdated appliances can be a nuisance because you’re the one who will ultimately have to pay to replace them.
 So, try to be as realistic as possible as you view each house by thoughtfully considering what you’re willing to live with and what your budget can cover.

 Step 9: Make A Smart Offer